Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Specific model analysis

 \subsection{DTC jump diffusions}

-When the underlying L\'evy process is represented by a finite activity jump diffusion, operating a decoupled time change amounts to either introducing a stochastic volatility coefficient in the continuous Brownian part, in making the intensity of the compound Poisson process $X_t^d$ stochastic, or both.
+When the underlying L\'evy process is represented by a finite activity jump diffusion, operating a decoupled time change amounts to either introducing a stochastic volatility coefficient in the continuous Brownian part, or making the intensity of the compound Poisson process $X_t^d$ stochastic, or both.
 Models carrying this structure have been prominently discussed by D.S.
-Bates in \cite{Bates1} and by H. Fang in \cite{Fang}.
+Bates (1996) and H. Fang (2000).